neutralfusion/neutralfusion/README.md

 - 👀 I’m interested in FrontEnd Developing, UI/UX Design
 - 🌱 I’m currently learning SwiftUI, React and .NET
 - 💞️ I’m looking to collaborate on FrontEnd projects, especialy React
-- 📫 You can reach me on
+- 📫 You can reach me on email at andronache.george@icloud.com